 101A.
 The Directors shall ensure that any Local Governing Body shall include at least 2 elected representatives of the parents of pupils attending the relevant Academy.

 101B.
-The Directors shall ensure that any Local Governing Body constituted in respect of any Academy falling under Article 4(ii) shall have 25% of its members appointed by the Diocesan Board of Education[or insert name of relevant Diocesan Umbrella Trust] and that all its members shall sign an undertaking to the Diocesan Board of Education[or insert name of relevant Diocesan Umbrella Trust] to uphold the designated religious character of the said Academy.
+The Directors shall ensure that any Local Governing Body constituted in respect of any Academy falling under Article 4(ii) shall have 25% of its members appointed by Worcester Diocesan Academies Trust and that all its members shall sign an undertaking to Worcester Diocesan Academies Trust to uphold the designated religious character of the said Academy.

-[102.
-The power of delegation exercised under Article 105 in relation to the establishment of a Local Governing Body for an Academy shall be by way of Scheme of Delegation.
-The first Scheme of Delegation to be put in place for an Academy following incorporation will follow the Scheme of Delegation attached to these Articles.]
+102. The power of delegation exercised under Article 105 in relation to the establishment of a Local Governing Body for an Academy shall be by way of Scheme of Delegation.
 103. Not used.

 104. The functions and proceedings of the Local Governing Bodies shall be subject to regulations made by the Directors from time to time.